Get

 a bengal cat leaning on the bathtub

 If you’ve ever wanted a cat that will play in the water with you, a Bengal is your choice!
-A survey done of Bengal cat owners showed that around 79.7% of Bengals are known to play with water so frequently that it becomes problematic for the owners.
+A survey done of Bengal cat owners showed that around 79.7% of Bengals are known to play with water so frequently that it becomes a management challenge for the owners.
 Some owners have even documented that their Bengal cat will jump into the shower with them to play.

 While most people assume that all cats hate water, that isn’t true.
 Domestic cats tend to dislike water, and there are many theories as to why, but even different breeds of domestic cats have differing opinions on bathing.
 Some cats, like Bengals, even like the water and will enjoy romping and playing in the water to cool down on hot days.